Pulau Sebang/Tampin railway station

 The Pulau Sebang/Tampin railway station (formerly Tampin railway station) is a Malaysian train station on the West Coast Line located near and named after the bordering towns of Pulau Sebang, Malacca and Tampin, Negeri Sembilan.
 The station itself is situated in Malaccan territory, being one of the two stations on the West Coast Line that serves the state of Malacca, the other being Batang Melaka.

-The station is served by the KTM ETS, KTM Intercity and KTM Komuter's Seremban Line.
-The station is the southern terminus of the Seremban Line and the western terminus for Intercity services from JB Sentral.
+The station is served by the KTM ETS and KTM Komuter's Seremban Line.
+The station is the southern terminus of the Seremban Line and was formerly the western terminus of KTM Intercity's Ekspres Selatan services.

 Location and locality

-This station is located in Pulau Sebang in Alor Gajah district of Melaka, Malaysia and is just a few minutes walk to Tampin town centre in Negeri Sembilan.
-Tampin and Pulau Sebang itself has been blending their development between these borders that any differences looks hard to be distinguished between the borders originally marked in the town.
+This station is located in Pulau Sebang in the Alor Gajah district of Melaka, Malaysia and is just a few minutes walk to Tampin town centre in Negeri Sembilan.
+Tampin and Pulau Sebang itself have been blending their development between these borders that any differences look hard to distinguish between the borders originally marked in the town.

 Being a station between the border of two states, near a major town and the terminus of a major commuter line makes the station quite strategic to travellers.
-Not only it serves both Tampin and Pulau Sebang locality in general, it also attracts passengers as far as central Melaka as there's a bus route of Panorama Melaka bus service that goes from Melaka Sentral to Tampin bus terminal nearby.
+It serves both Tampin and Pulau Sebang localities in general and attracts passengers as far as central Melaka as there's a bus route of SBST Melaka bus service T20 that goes from Melaka Sentral to Tampin bus terminal.

 Naming dispute

 Initially, the station was named "Tampin railway station", despite the station being situated geographically in Pulau Sebang, and not Tampin.
 There was an unresolved dispute to what the railway station is named as.
 The people in Negeri Sembilan called the railway station "Tampin railway station" while the people in Malacca called it "Pulau Sebang railway station".
 KTM also confirmed that the railway station's name is "Tampin" not "Pulau Sebang".
 Even after a signboard that read "TAMPIN/PULAU SEBANG" was put up on the platforms the dispute was still ongoing.
-However, on 4 January 2013, KTM resolved the naming dispute by changing the station's name from just Tampin to Pulau Sebang/Tampin.
+However, on 4 January 2013, KTM resolved the naming dispute by changing the station's name from just Tampin to Pulau Sebang/Tampin on the orders of the Melaka state government.
+But since 2018, all signboard bearing the station's name has only the name "PULAU SEBANG" with the word "(TAMPIN)" removed.
+This change was most probably done informally due to the KTMB ticketing system and train information display still bearing the original station name though some KTM Class 93 was seen with an infographic mentioning Pulau Sebang only.